apache/flink/docs/dev/table/functions/udfs.zh.md

 # python code
 table_env.set_python_requirements("requirements.txt", "cached_dir")
 {% endhighlight %}
         <p>Please make sure the installation packages matches the platform of the cluster and the python version used.
-These packages will be installed using pip.</p>
+These packages will be installed using pip, so also make sure the version of Pip (version >= 7.1.0) and the version of SetupTools (version >= 37.0.0).</p>
       </td>
     </tr>
     <tr>